grafana/loki/production/ksonnet/README.md

 jsonnet version: v0.9.5
 client-go version: v1.6.8-beta.0+$Format:%h$
 ```

+For others:
+- download binary pkgs from [ksonnet](https://github.com/ksonnet/ksonnet/releases/tag/v0.8.0) based on your OS
+- extract it and mv `ks` binary file to `/usr/local/bin` or any path you wish
+- run `ks version` to valid it works and version is v0.8.0

 In your config repo, if you don't have a ksonnet application, make a new one (will copy credentials from current context):